bel-ch/bels-blog/data/authors/default.md

 I am passionate about asking more questions than I have time to answer.
 Some questions that move me are:

 1. How do individuals and collectives evolve through the engagement within different spaces?
 2. What is consciousness?
 Where does it come from?
 How does it evolve in individuals?
-How did it developme over the course of human evolution?
+How did it develop over the course of human evolution?
 3. What is Qualia?
 4. How do we address fragmentation in our postmodern world?
 5. How do I become the best version of myself? :)